Chicken & Apple Sausage Galette With Caramelized Onions

 Caramelize the onions

-Warm the olive oil in a large skillet over medium heat and add the sliced onions, 1/2 teaspoon of the salt, and the sugar.
+Heat the olive oil in a large skillet over medium heat, then add the sliced onions and 1/2 teaspoon salt.

 -